PhantomXY/Rclone-Mounting/Installing Rclone.md

 >Press enter to leave unnecessary things empty:
  * <img src=assets/asset5.png>

->Your browser will open for you to conenct the account of the drive you are trying to make:
+>Your browser will open for you to connect the account of the drive you are trying to make:
  * <img src=assets/asset6.png>

->Once given access it will succeed and you will need to return to cmd:
+>Once given access, it will succeed and you will need to return to cmd:
  * <img src=assets/asset7.png>

 >Once complete you can continue: